-So, to dodge these type of problems you need to make sure your account details are up to date with your current phone number and mailing address.
-You should always be smart when you make a call to Edfinancial services by keeping the record of time, date and the name of the representative you spoke with.
+So, to dodge these types of problems you need to make sure your account details are up to date with your current phone number and mailing address.
+You should always be smart when you make a call to Edfinancial services by keeping the record of time, date, and the name of the representative you spoke with.

 Issues with servicer